-The Snowflake Method, created by Randy Ingermanson, offer a more formal and detailed approach.While an outline can be written quickly and is often best done without too much pondering, the Snowflake method takes more time to develop but really helps you expand each of the parts of your outline to a much greater degree before you start writing the first draft.
+The Snowflake Method, created by Randy Ingermanson, offers a more formal and detailed approach.While an outline can be written quickly and is often best done without too much pondering, the Snowflake method takes more time to develop but really helps you expand each of the parts of your outline to a much greater degree before you start writing the first draft.

 You start with general details.
 The main idea.
 Your scenes.
 Your characters.
 Then with each successive step, you develop further until you have a solid plot and outline for your novel.

 Start at the beginning, then write in the scenes you know you want in the order you think you want them to go.

 You can do this with one of the many outline generators online.
 Or you can do it with paper and pen.
 You can also write each piece of your outline on a notecard and then reorder them as you wish.
 I’ve been known to hang a wire across my office and attach the notecards with clothes pins.
 Scrivener, which you can purchase for Mac or for your PC, has a corkboard option that allows you to do the same reorganization but digitally.
 Or you can go super analog and use Post-Its on your wall.

 Then sit and write.

 It’s like planning a trip, really.
 You know you want to go to Amsterdam and you have can be away for three weeks.
 So you reverse engineer your trip.
 You plan when you have to be back, then fill in the points from your end date and plan to the beginning.

 So it is with writing this book.
 Start by writing your ending.
 Then work your way backward until you reach the beginning.